aluchs/DATA146/Project_5_Part_2.md

 Out of the four options for number of estimators, 5000 returned the best results, specifically training and testing scores of 0.8004 and 0.5031, respectively.
 Using a loop, I found that the minumum number of samples required to split an internal node with a range of values was 15, as it gave the best results for for the classification when min_samples_split is between 15 and 30.

+Below is a chart with the model results for our random forest model when the data is both scaled and unscaled.

 | Number of Trees     | Scaled | Un-Scaled |
 | :---: |    :----:   | :---: |
 | 100   | 0.50073     | 0.50610  |